Tutak, Tehran

-Tutak (توتك) (Note: Also romanized as Tūtak) is a village in Khavaran-e Sharqi Rural District of Khavaran District in Ray County, Tehran province, Iran.
+Tutak (توتک) (Note: Also romanized as Tūtak) is a village in Khavaran-e Sharqi Rural District of Khavaran District in Ray County, Tehran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 161 in 38 households, when it was in Ghaniabad Rural District of the Central District.
 The following census in 2011 counted 114 people in 35 households, by which time the village had been separated from the district in the formation of Khavaran District.
 Tutak was transferred to Khavaran-e Sharqi Rural District created in the new district.
 The 2016 census measured the population of the village as 262 people in 82 households.